List of Murdoch Mysteries characters: James Gillies

+Michael Seater reprises his role in the Macy Murdoch webseries, portraying Gillies at a point in time prior to his scarring.
+In this series, he was responsible murdering 21st century time traveler Kurt Labine and stole his time machine.
+He used the machine to recruit a younger version of himself and sent him to the year 2025 to get close to Murdoch's descendant, Macy, under the anagram Miles J. Gaelus.
+Gillies set up Macy to solve her own future murder with the intent of trapping her as he did Murdoch.
+Eventually, he captured Macy's friends, Billie and Zane, as part of his own twisted experiment to force Macy to choose whether her friends or herself would die at the hands of a recreation of Sally Pendrick's laser.
+He also planned to bring Macy's body to torment Murdoch in the past before he killed him.
+Macy is able to thwart his plan and got Miles to turn on Gillies, and they use the time machine to send both versions of Gillies back to the July 31, 1904, the date of his hanging.

 Eva Pearce

 Portrayed by Daiva Johnston, Eva Pearce becomes Murdoch's nemesis, a white collar thief, kidnapper, and killer.
 She was deadly, manipulative, and cautious, making her a dangerous opponent of William Murdoch.

 In her first appearance, Eva is introduced as a shop girl in the prestigious T. Eaton Co. department store where someone has been murdered.
 She flirts with Murdoch, who is unaware of her attentions until Dr. Ogden points it out to him.
 She is revealed to be responsible for causing murders by manipulating men that she seduces.
 Though Murdoch thwarts her plans to court a wealthy man, she gets away and manages to attract another suitor.
 She subsequently takes on the identity of Cassie Chadwick, claiming to be the illegitimate daughter of Andrew Carnegie, and manages to become the fiancée of Ian Worthington, president of the Canadian Bank.
 Her scheme to marry Worthington and force him to take on her debts fails when Murdoch exposes her true identity and she is arrested.
 Eva is later sent to an insane asylum, where she and other female "lunatics" such as Mrs. Lynd, Rose Maxwell, and Charlotte, as well as a murderess named Hannah, concoct an escape plan.
 Eva is the only one who manages to escape, securing her freedom by tricking a man into giving her a cab ride.
 Presumably she will continue to con men into getting what she wants.
 In her final appearance, the now-mentally-unstable Eva attempts to kill Julia and kidnaps Murdoch, with the intention of forcing herself on him to "give him the child he has always wanted" as she has become obsessed and delusional with him, having never succeeded in seducing him.
 She is ultimately unsuccessful, and while in a confrontation with Julia, bleeds to death after Julia manages to stab her in the throat.